priyansusikdar2/Project1-/README.md

 # 🌦️ Weather App

 ## 📌 Overview
 This is a simple **Weather App** that provides real-time weather updates for any city in the world.
-It displays the **current temperature, weather conditions, hourly forecast, air quality index (AQI), and local time** of the selected city.
+It displays the **current temperature, weather conditions, hourly forecast, air quality index (AQI), and local time, Humidity** of the selected city.

 ## 🚀 Features
 - 🌍 **Search for any city worldwide**